rajibhasan01/Pottery-Store-Client/README.md

 Our website is base on the pottery items.

 User -
-1. Here you can find different categories pottery items
+1. Here user can find different categories pottery items
-2. Here you can provide 3 different size of a product
+2. Here user can choose 3 different size of a product
-3. We provide discount based on items
+3. User can see the discout offer of a product (if have)
 4. Lattest Blogs
-5. You can mange your order
+5. User can manage order
+6. User can add or remove product from the cart.
+7. User also can edit order from my order (if the order is not yet accepted by the admin)
-6. You can give your feedback
+6. User can give your feedback

 Admin -
 1. Can add products
 2. Delete product
+4. Can search product from all the product by product code
-3. Check availability
+4. Check availability
-4. Manage all orders product
+5. Manage all orders product
-5. Make another admin
+6. Make another admin
-6. Can see visual analysis graph
+7. Can see visual analysis graph
+8. Can search order by customer email